Chomenor/ioef-cmod/new-filesystem-readme.md

 - *mod_paks - Selects all paks from the current active mod.
 - *base_paks - Selects all paks from com_basegame (baseq3).
 - *inactivemod_paks - Selects all paks in inactive mod directories (not baseq3 or the current mod).
+- *inactivemod_paks_read_enabled - Selects paks in inactive mod directories, but only if they are available according to the server fs_read_inactive_mods setting.
+If fs_read_inactive_mods is set to 1, this will select only the team arena paks.
 - *currentmap_pak - Selects the pak containing the bsp of the current running map.
 - *cgame_pak - Selects the pak containing the preferred cgame.qvm file.
 - *ui_pak - Selects the pak containing the preferred ui.qvm file.